buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/Entities/IfcJunctionBox.md

 ### Element Nesting

 { .change-ifc4}
-> IFC4 ADD1 CHANGE&nbsp; Junction boxes no longer have ports defined, but rely on element nesting for indicating containment of electrical devices.
+> IFC4 ADD1 CHANGE  Junction boxes no longer have ports defined, but rely on element nesting for indicating containment of electrical devices.

 #### IfcDistributionFlowElement